 What is the Patent cost framework?

-The Patent Cost Framework is a term that I coined to help inventors and small business understand the cash flow requirements of the patent process.
-The Patent Cost Framework helps you to understand the:
+The Patent Cost Framework is a term that I coined to help inventors and small businesses understand the cash flow requirements of the patent process.
+The Patent Cost Framework helps you to understand the following: